Ready to shape the future of graduate careers?

 Intuition

-Intuition is the way you view a situation naturally without the use of established procedures or tools.
+Intuition is how you naturally view a situation without using procedures or tools.
 The decisions we make the quickest are usually made intuitively.
-Intuition when making decisions improves with experience as you have proven knowledge of what works and what doesn’t.
+It’s your gut feeling – but it’s not picking at random and hoping for the best.
+Your intuition is informed by previous knowledge of what works and what doesn’t.
+That’s why it’ll improve with experience.

 Teamwork